 ( NASDAQ: CRON ) Cronos Group made its IPO on the NASDAQ in 2018, and the stock went for a wild ride during that course of time, along with the rest of the cannabis stocks.
-The stock saw it’s first big pop when the company’s second-quarter earnings showed revenue growth of over 400%.
 Cronos doesn’t operate any marijuana growing facilities, it’s a principal investment firm.
 The company, formerly known as PharmaCan Capital Group, provides equity capital to businesses that produce medical marijuana under Canadian MMPR (Marijuana for Medical Purposes) regulations.

 Cronos offers cannabis and cannabis oil under the brand name “Peace Naturals”.
 Recently, an increasing portion of their sales revenue has come from cannabis oils, and Cronos has made several investments to promote their development of such products.
 Cronos is developing a new extraction lab and has announced a partnership with Ginkgo Bioworks to develop a manufacturing method that would produce organic cannabinoids without extracting them from a plant.
 The technology could prove to be a game changer.

-Large-cap companies were beginning to take notice of Cronos Group’s culture of innovation until, finally, Marlboro manufacturer Altria ( NYSE: MO ) announced their plans to take a 45% stake in the company for approximately $1.8 billion.
-The stock promptly tripled from its Q2 lows and has barely dipped below $20 a share since.
-Altria, formerly known as Phillip Morris International, produces Marlboro cigarettes and other products.
-The deal should prove to be beneficial to both parties in the long run.
+Marlboro manufacturer Altria ( NYSE: MO ) took a 45% stake in the company for approximately $1.8 billion.
+Share prices promptly tripled from Q2 lows but have since cooled along with the rest of the market.
 This deal positions Cronos Group for the future and gives them a solid financial foundation to rest on.
 Look for CRON to be an enduring presence as the marijuana industry continues to evolve.

-Tilray missed its earnings forecasts for Q2 and Q3 in 2018.
-However, there is growth potential that makes the stock attractive even at such a high valuation.
 Tilray boasts an impressive list of international licenses and is approved to operate in Australia, New Zealand, Canada, Argentina, Germany, Chile, and more.
 With all their international experience, it’s likely Tilray has intentions to widen its international exposure further.
-Although the stock has stabilized recently, it frequently exhibits exaggerated reactions when it moves.
-This cannabis stock isn’t for traders with small appetites for risk.
-If you can weather the volatility, there’s a chance that building a position in Tilray now will pay off big time in years to come.

 ( NYSE: ACB ) One of the most diversified cannabis stocks on the list, Aurora Cannabis boasts a diverse portfolio of cannabis operations.
 The company has exposure to the entire cannabis industry.
 The company produces cannabis, concentrates, edibles, CBD, and more.
 Aurora also has research operations developing an array of cannabis-related products and expertise.
 Aurora operates several subsidiaries and brands that cater to every imaginable niche of the consumer marijuana market.
 Some of its brands include CanniMed and CanvasRX.
 The company has collaborative agreements with PharmaChoice and Shoppers Drug Mart to help facilitate distribution to medical customers.